PicMonkey Alignment Grid

 Now.
 I’m going to go out on a limb here, and say if you’d like better alignment tools in PicMonkey, then just don’t.
 Get yourself onto Canva instead.
 PicMonkey is set up for photo editing (especially photos of people – and it’s fab for this) but not graphics; it’s unlikely they’ll be adding any alignment tools anytime soon.
 Canva, on the other hand, is specifically set up for graphics; it has a fabulous ‘snap’ functionality which allows you to have text and images that line up perfectly, every time.
 It also allows you to put in your own guidelines, display grids, and you can display the pixel position of any element.
 And it’s free.
 Yes, there are some things it can’t do (the paid version has more functionality of course), but there are workarounds to just about every shortcoming.

 I’ve been teaching people how to use Canva over the past year or so (and no, I’m not affiliated with Canva in any way; I just want people to make better graphics).
-If you’re interested, my free 5-day challenge to ‘Conquer Canva’ is starting on 8th May.
+If you’re interested, my free 5-day challenge to ‘Conquer Canva’ is starting again soon.
 It’s aimed at teaching you the tech, as well as the design skills you need to create great graphics, so you don’t have to waste time learning everything by trial and error, AND you learn how to create beautiful images your audience responds to and loves.
 You can find out more about it here – bit.ly/ConquerCanva4.

 See you there?